CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-tutorial/pf-api-example-1.md

 # Example 1: Connecting to Database

-Connecting to the Database Using the ProcessForce API:
+To establish a connection to the database using the ProcessForce API, follow these steps:

-- Add a reference of Computec.ProcessForce.API.dll and SAPbobsCOM.dll.
+- Add references to Computec.ProcessForce.API.dll and SAPbobsCOM.dll.
-- After installing ProcessForce on your computer, you will find the CompuTec.ProcessForce.API.dll. reference within the .NET references folder.
+- After installing ProcessForce on your computer, you can locate CompuTec.ProcessForce.API.dll. reference within the .NET references folder.
-- The base object in the API is IProcessForceCompany, which can be found within CompuTec.ProcessForce.API namespace allows connecting to the database creating SAP and ProcessForce objects.
+- The base object in the API is IProcessForceCompany, found within CompuTec.ProcessForce.API namespace.
+This object facilitates the creation of SAP and ProcessForce entities.
 - It must be created using ProcessForceCompanyInitializator.CreateCompany();

 ```csharp